-Join Joseph Lowery for an in-depth discussion in this video Defining conditions, part of Up and Running with Laravel.
+Join Joseph Lowery for an in-depth discussion in this video Defining conditions, part of Learning Laravel.

 Conditional statements keep templates…flexible and responsive.…Whether you're talking a basic "if else" statement,…a "do while" type loop,…or the uniquely Laravel "unless" statement,…Blade has all the power you need to execute…a wide range of conditional,…or as they're sometimes called, "control" statements.…Let me introduce you to a few of them.…We'll start with a basic "if else" condition…and I'll start the ball rolling by adding…a second variable to my array in the "roots" dot php file.…